-Of all the things I’m obsessed with talking about in this amazing 110k square mile space (and we alllll know I can go on and on), I ain’t afraid to admit with loving confidence that all things wildlife is an “all in” sorta soft spot.
+Of all the things I’m obsessed with talking about in this amazing 110k square mile space, I ain’t afraid to admit with loving confidence that all things wildlife is an “all in” sorta soft spot.
 I love all animals, I really do.
 But of all the animals out there—Nevada or not—my ultimate favorite is the lovely wild burro.
 But, before you start raking me over the coals with the jackass puns, hear me out on this one for a sec.

 1. NEW TO THE SCENE?
 READ ON

 In Nevada, wild burros are just about as common as ordering up a Pendleton at a backcountry bar.
 To us, they’re everywhere—right under your nose in most landscapes you’d chalk up to be dead, desolate and full of nothingness.
 And, you want to know the difference between a burro and a donkey?
 Absolutely nothing.
 Zip—zero—zilch.
 There may be a miniature variety here and there, but there is no difference between a burro and your typical barnyard donkey.
 So why go to great lengths to name them different things?
 Burro is just the spanish word for donkey, and though the donkey was originally an African species that evolved to thrive in arid climates, the Spanish first introduced the donkey to the Americas in the 1500s.
 And where does the jackass thing become a thing?
 Well, the burro’s scientific name is “asinus”... and well, you get the picture of how this whole thing played out.